...

 At the top of Victoria Peak, High 1 Resort

-The beauty of the advanced and expert terrain is that the lift lines are much shorter, and you can generally open it up with far fewer concerns about collisions compared to the beginner and intermediate trails.
+One advantage of the advanced terrain is the shorter lift lines, allowing you to ski with fewer worries about collisions compared to beginner and intermediate trails.

-The Victoria lift, in particular, often has no lift line at all, so you can make laps with ease.
+The Victoria lift, in particular, often has minimal lines, so you can make quick laps.

-When I’m on my own at High 1, I basically just hammer the Victoria and Hera lifts.
-The Athena lift is a bit more moderate, but also has some great, long runs to let it rip.
+When I’m skiing solo at High 1, I mainly stick to the Victoria and Hera lifts.
+The Athena lift is also enjoyable, offering long runs for carving.

-If you’re strictly looking for advanced runs, the Victoria Peak area offers some of the steepest slopes at the resort, accessible via the aptly named Victoria Lift.
+For advanced terrain, the Victoria Peak area offers some of the steepest slopes, accessible via the Victoria lift.

 A view of an advanced trail off the Victoria lift at High 1 Resort, South Korea